 The Maine Coon’s behaviour, personality, and loyalty are particularly doglike for a cat.
-A relatively modern breed, its development goes back just over two hundred years.
+A relatively modern breed, the Maine Coon goes back just over two hundred years.
 It is one of the largest breeds of domestic house cat, with males growing up to 18 pounds at maturity, and it is the only cat that can be claimed to be truly North American in origin.

 A more likely explanation is that the Maine Coon is a result of evolution and natural selection at work: the survival of the fittest.
 Cats have been popular and useful pets for centuries, both onboard ships and on farms as mousers.
 The arrival in New England of people from all across Europe blended larger, short-haired cats from mainland Europe with stockier, longhaired varieties from Scandinavia and the north.
 Generations of evolution produced a cat well equipped to survive harsh winters.